huggingface/blog/argilla-ui-hub.md

 - If you have published an open dataset and want the community to contribute, import it into a public Argilla Space and share the URL with the world!
 - If you want to start annotating a new dataset from scratch, upload a CSV to the Hub, import it into your Argilla Space, and start labeling!
 - If you want to curate an existing Hub dataset for fine-tuning or evaluating your model,  import the dataset into an Argilla Space and start curating!
 - If you want to improve an existing Hub dataset to benefit the community, import it into an Argilla Space and start giving feedback!

 ## How it works

 First, you need to deploy Argilla.
 The recommended way is to deploy on Spaces [following this guide](https://docs.argilla.io/latest/getting_started/quickstart/).
-The default deployment comes with Hugging Face OAuth enabled, meaning your Space will be open to any Hub users to annotate your dataset.
-OAuth is perfect for use cases when you want the community to contribute to your dataset if you're going to keep the annotation restricted to you and other collaborators,[check this other guide](https://docs.argilla.io/latest/getting_started/how-to-configure-argilla-on-huggingface/).
+The default deployment comes with Hugging Face OAuth enabled, meaning your Space will be open for annotation contributions from any Hub user.
+OAuth is perfect for use cases when you want the community to contribute to your dataset.
+If you want to restrict annotation to you and other collaborators, [check this guide](https://docs.argilla.io/latest/getting_started/how-to-configure-argilla-on-huggingface/) for additional configuration options.

 <video controls title="Import a HF dataset from the Hub in the Argilla UI">
 <source src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/argilla-ui-hub/import_hub_dataset.mp4" type="video/mp4">